 A trip to the dentist can sometimes be intimidating.
 We realise that nothing sets a child’s mind at ease more readily than friendly dentists and staff.

 We therefore pride ourselves on taking the time to build a strong rapport with your child.
-Ensuring that our youngest patients are relaxed and happy, means that they are ultimately more cooperative and in turn, treatment results are vastly improved.
+Ensuring that our youngest patients are relaxed and happy.

 Part of this preparation process involves familiarising your child with our surroundings and of course our big, comfortable dental chair.
 With our years of experience working with infants, toddlers, young children and teenagers, we know how to manage those situations that may cause discomfort.
 We ensure an effective bond is created effectively from the outset so that your little ones feel at ease and in order to minimise any resistance to participation in treatment services.